jinal/sdk-ios/TROUBLESHOOTING.markdown

 -------------
 ### "If I don't set up any content units on a placement I'm requesting, the request error delegate( _-request:didFailWithError:_ ) is called."

-The SDK calls the request error delegate on any content request that doesn't produce a valid content unit.
-Your app will need to accomodate this behavior if you are planning on having placements that will only sometimes have content units assigned to them.
+As of SDK 1.3.3, content requests that are successful, but don't return a content unit will trigger the dismiss delegate method as opposed to the error delegate method.
+If you see this behavior you should upgrade your SDK version.

 ### "When I'm showing a content unit, the close button seems to be invisible."
 - Did you include PlayHaven.bundle?